myselfswastikmishra/TechTribe-final/README.md

 -   `GEMINI_API_KEY` - Set this to your Google AI API key.
 -   `DISCORD_WEBHOOK_URL` - Set this to your Discord Webhook URL.

 **Without these variables, your AI features and form notifications will not work on the live website.** The Contact Form and the Chapter Application Form **both** rely on the `DISCORD_WEBHOOK_URL` to send notifications.
+The code is configured to use this environment variable automatically when deployed.

 ### 4. Trigger Deployment